aniversarioperu/arturitobot/README.md

 All tweets are kept into a local SQLite database and mapped onto a Google Maps page.

-You can see the mapped tweets here <http://horis.me/arturitobot>
+You can see the mapped tweets here <http://aniversarioperu.me/arturitobot>

 If a tweet is sent from within any jail, the bot will retweet it from its own Twitter account [@ArturitoBot](https://twitter.com/ArturitoBot).
 More details on the making of **ArturitoBot** can be found in the blog [Útero de Marita](http://aniversarioperu.utero.pe/2014/02/11/vigilando-las-carceles-del-peru-desde-twitter/) [in Spanish].

+# Dependencies

+* pip install dateutils
+* pip install requests

 # Jails missing coordinates